haiwera-silk-cd/magento-devdocs/guides/v2.1/comp-mgr/module-man/compman-main-pg.md

 ---

 <h2 id="compman-access">Component Management options</h2>
-To choose whether to upgrade or uninstall components:
+To choose whether to upgrade or uninstall 组件:

 1. After you <a href="{{ page.baseurl }}/comp-mgr/module-man/compman-start.html">run the Component Manager</a>, a page similar to the following displays:<br><br>
 	<img src="{{ site.baseurl }}/common/images/cman_initial-page.png" width="750px" alt="The Component Manager page enables you to synchronize with Magento Marketplace to see if updates are available">